BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 **Private Regtest.** This is Regression Testing Mode, which lets you run a totally local Bitcoin server.
 It allows for even more in-depth testing.
 There's no pruning needed here, because you'll be starting from scratch.

+We suggest Testnet if you're planning to play around and learn Bitcoin and a Pruned setup unless you're planning to set up a miner or a complex Bitcoin service.

 ## Getting Started at a Cloud Provider

 First you'll need to choose a cloud provider.
 The commands in this document are derived from the script we use at linode.com, and they should also work at digitalocean.com.